As U.N. climate talks enter final days, these are the key fights that remain

 Between that reality and the fact that climate disasters are becoming more frequent and intense, there has been a steady drumbeat in Glasgow from representatives of some particularly vulnerable nations to require countries to revisit their climate targets more often.

-“I don’t see how we can wait another 5 years,” Juan Pablo Osornio, senior political lead for Greenpeace International, said Tuesday.
+“I don’t see how we can wait another five years,” Juan Pablo Osornio, senior political lead for Greenpeace International, said Tuesday.
 “We need to see an acceleration.”

 While some nations will no doubt resist any formal mandate for more frequent updates, negotiators at COP26 could still agree to nudge world leaders to more frequently revisit their climate goals — and what they are doing to meet them.